 History of Galway: 21st Century Galway

-Modern day Galway is a result of its history.
-The people of Galway have embraced and preserved the history of the area while evolving into a modern and international city.
+Modern-day Galway is a result of its history.
+The people of Galway have embraced and preserved the area’s history while evolving into a modern and international city.

 Grace O’Malley: The Pirate Queen of Ireland (1530 – 1603)

-Gráinne Ní Mháille or Grace O’Malley began her seafaring adventures at the age of 11.
-After her father refused to let her go on an expedition because of her long hair, the young girl chopped it off, gaining the name Gráinne Mhaol which actually means bald Grace.
+Gráinne Ní Mháille, or Grace O’Malley, began her seafaring adventures at 11.
+After her father refused to let her go on an expedition because of her lengthy hair, the young girl chopped it off, gaining the name Gráinne Mhaol, which means bald Grace.

-Born in County Mayo, a neighbouring county of Galway in 1593, The Pirate Queen had a historic meeting with Queen Elizabeth I when her brother and sons were imprisoned.
-Grace successfully gained the freedom of the family on the grounds that she would not rebel against the crown.
+Born in County Mayo, a neighbouring county of Galway, in 1593, the Pirate Queen had a historic meeting with Queen Elizabeth I when her brother and sons were imprisoned.
+Grace successfully gained the family’s freedom because she would not rebel against the crown.
 Grace would go on many expeditions from Galway in her lifetime.

 1700 saw the invention of the first Claddagh Ring, an iconic piece of Irish jewellery that has become an international symbol of love.
 The ring was first thought to have been invented by Richard Joyce, a silversmith from the seaside town of Claddagh Co.
 Galway.

-Richard had a fascinating life, he was captured by pirates and sold into slavery where he worked under a goldsmith and learned the trade.
-When he was freed he returned to Claddagh and gave the first ever version of the ring to his future wife.
+Richard had a fascinating life.
+He was captured by pirates and sold into slavery, where he worked under a goldsmith and learned the trade.
+When freed, he returned to Claddagh and gave his future wife the first-ever version of the ring.

-The Claddagh ring symbolises love, loyalty and friendship with the iconic design of a pair hands (friendship), holding a heart (love) with a crown on top (loyalty).
-Depending on what finger you wear the jewellery or if you wear it upside down can tell people a lot more about you than you may think.
+The Claddagh ring symbolises love, loyalty, and friendship.
+Its iconic design features a pair of hands (friendship) holding a heart (love) with a crown on top (loyalty).
+Depending on which finger you wear the jewellery on, or if you wear it upside down, it can tell people much more about you than you may think.

-You can find out more about the ring and Richard Joyce in our dedicated blog post about the origin of and meaning behind the Claddagh Ring.
+You can learn more about the ring and Richard Joyce in our dedicated blog post about the origin and meaning behind the Claddagh Ring.

 Alice Perry 1885-1969